Nickel(II) perchlorate

-Nickel(II) perchlorate is a inorganic compound with the chemical formula of Ni(ClO4)2, and it is a strong oxidizing agent.
-Its colours are different depending on water.
+Nickel(II) perchlorate is a collection of inorganic compounds with the chemical formula of Ni(ClO4)2(H2O)_{x}|.
+Its colors of these solids vary with the degree of hydration.
 For example, the hydrate forms cyan crystals, the pentahydrate forms green crystals, but the hexahydrate (Ni(ClO4)2·6H2O) forms blue crystals.
+Nickel(II) perchlorate hexahydrate is highly soluble in water and soluble in some polar organic solvents.